dustinian/Adventures/reddit_adventure_template.md

 * __Warrior/Barbarian:__ Physicality.
 Defend friends and attack enemies with physical abilities and weapons.
 * __Wizard/Magician:__ Intellect.
 Maniupate elemental, illusory, and arcane forces with diligent study and mental discipline.
 * __Thief/Rogue:__ Personality.
-Sneak past enemies and win new friends by reading and manipulating people and crowds.
+Blend in, strike, and fade away by reading and manipulating people and crowds.
 * __Cleric/Warlock:__ Extraordinary.
 Call upon mystical forces to heal friends... or hurt enemies.

 ###Narrative Abilities